groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cf2-to-mhtml.md

         - icon: "far fa-file-CF2"
           title: " About CF2 File Format"
           content: |
-            A file with .cf2 extension is a CAD file format that contains 3D package designs or other model data for die cutting.
+            A file with .cf2 extension is a CAD file format that contains 3D package designs or other model data for die-cutting.
 Most of the CAD/CAM machines can process and cut these files.
-It was created by the National Space Science Data Center (NSSDC) to provide self-describing data storage and manipulation format that matches the structure of scientific data and applications such as statistical and numerical methods, visualization and management.
-With the passage of time, multiple hardware devices and software applications have been developed that recognize .cf2 files.
-These applications provide support for CF2 files on Mac OS and Windows Operating Systems.
+It was created by the National Space Science Data Center (NSSDC) to provide self-describing data storage and manipulation format that matches the structure of scientific data and applications such as statistical and numerical methods, visualization, and management.

           link: "https://docs.fileformat.com/cad/cf2/"

     format:
         # format loop
-        - icon: "far fa-file-MHTML"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

           link: "https://docs.fileformat.com/web/mhtml/"